18F/methods/_pages/decide/task-flow-analysis.md

 ## What it is

-A step-by-step analysis of how a user will interact with a system in order to reach a goal.
+A step-by-step analysis of steps a user must take in order to reach a goal.
 This analysis is documented in a diagram that traces a user's possible paths through sequences of tasks and decision points in pursuit of their goal.
-The tasks and decision points should represent steps taken by the user, as well as steps taken by the system.
+The if reaching the goal requires that the user interact with a system, tasks and decision points should represent steps taken by the user, as well as steps taken by the system.

 ## Reasons to use it

-To validate a design team's understanding of users' goals, common scenarios, and tasks, and to illustrate in a solution-agnostic way the overall flow of tasks through which a user progresses to accomplish a goal.
+To validate a design team's understanding of users' goals, common scenarios, and process, and to illustrate in a solution-agnostic way the overall flow of tasks through which a user progresses to accomplish a goal.
 Task flow diagrams also help surface obstacles in the way of users achieving their goal.

 ## Prerequisites

-**User research.** Task flow analysis requires that you have a baseline understanding of your users' knowledge, goals, and behaviors.
+**User research** Task flow analysis requires that you have a baseline understanding of your users' knowledge, goals, and behaviors.

 ## Time required